 Danes have one word that helps them cope with stress: PYT.
-Danes have chosen “pyt” as their favourite word in a competition organised by the Danish Association of libraries.
-The word Pyt doesn’t actually have a complete English translation, but it is a word that describes being able to accept situations that are beyond your control, no matter how annoying and demoralising it may be.
+Danes have chosen “pyt” as their favourite word in a competition organized by the Danish Association of libraries.
+The word Pyt doesn’t have a complete English translation, but it is a word that describes being able to accept situations that are beyond your control, no matter how annoying and demoralizing it may be.
 In short, instead of overreacting and blaming someone, they leave it behind by saying “pyt.”

 Sisu is the Finnish concept associated with being brave.
 Sisu doesn’t exactly have a translation like pyt, but it’s a unique concept that reminds us that we have to be brave, no matter how tough the situation we are.
 The origin of this word dates back to the Second World War.
 It is known as a word that reminds the Finns of their brave souls and motivates them.
-Also, according to the Times Magazine, Sisu philosophy is the most of the popular trends of the world.
+Also, according to Times Magazine, Sisu philosophy is the most popular trend in the world.

 Arbejdsglæde is a Danish word meaning happiness at work.
 In short, it can be explained as feeling good about the job you’re doing and being happy to go to work.
 It’s important for Danes to be happy at work as well as in everyday life.
 The Danes have focused their attention on arbejdsglæde.
 Why?
 Because, according to research, happy people work in a 20% more efficient and motivating way than unhappy colleagues.

-Scandinavians actually have many good reasons to be happy.
-Being happy is actually a culture of life for them; these philosophies are just part of it.
-The “Happiness Research Institute” in Denmark is one of the proofs of how much they actually care about happiness.
+Scandinavians have many good reasons to be happy.
+Being happy is a culture of life for them; these philosophies are just part of it.
+The “Happiness Research Institute” in Denmark is one of the proofs of how much they care about happiness.